behreajj/AseGifTool/README.md

 For more on different gif headers, see [https://www.w3.org/Graphics/GIF/spec-gif89a.txt](https://www.w3.org/Graphics/GIF/spec-gif89a.txt).

-Aseprite's implementation of [Bayer ordered dithering](https://en.wikipedia.org/wiki/Ordered_dithering) does not support alpha.
+Aseprite's implementation of [Bayer ordered dithering](https://en.wikipedia.org/wiki/Ordered_dithering) does not support translucency.
 However, it provides a more stable pattern for animations than [Floyd-Steinberg](https://en.wikipedia.org/wiki/Floyd%E2%80%93Steinberg_dithering) error diffusion dithering.
 The script provides an option to dither alpha separately.

 ## Comparison